 One nice feature of this beach tent for baby is it folds up to just under 18 inches in diameter and it weighs only 2.2 pounds, meaning it should easily fit in a large suitcase.

 This baby sun tent also features a sand bag on each side and can be staked down at all four corners, for those extra windy days.
-Most importantly, the UV rating of 50+ should help protect your baby from harmful rays.
+Most importantly, the UPF 50+ V rating will help protect your baby from harmful rays.

 The biggest complaint about this baby pop-up beach tent is getting it folded back up.
 It’s going to take some practice and we recommend watching the video to get the steps down.
 One other downside we can see with this tent is while it’s nice the front zips and it can be closed up, it only has ventilation with the front and back open rather than a 360 degree ventilation.
 Just be sure your baby or toddler isn’t getting overheated in the baby beach tent.